Tennis-Champions Switzerland drawn with heavyweights Czech Republic and U.S. for BJK Cup Finals

-May 24 (Reuters) - Defending champions Switzerland have been drawn alongside former winners Czech Republic and the United States for the 2023 Billie Jean King Cup Finals, organisers announced on Wednesday.
+May 24 (Reuters) - Defending champions Switzerland have been drawn alongside former winners Czech Republic and the United States for the 2023 Billie Jean King Cup Finals, the International Tennis Federation(ITF) announced on Wednesday.

 The United States and the Czech Republic are the two most successful nations in the tournament's history, having won it a combined 29 times.